 Let me explain.

 I was on foot on a walking safari in Klaserie Private Nature Reserve, just outside Kruger.
 This was just the start of an incredible two weeks exploring the country, in desperate search of wildlife – something I had dreamed of doing ever since I was a child.
 Last year, my dreams finally came true.
 I had more incredible wildlife encounters in South Africa than I ever thought possible.
-Read on to find out what they were…
+To this day, it is still the best holiday I have ever been on and therefore my entry into Yellow Zebra Safari’s competition to win a holiday to Tanzania.

 The best wildlife encounters in South Africa